JustVldKsh/soundsphere-wiki/skinning/basic-guide.md

 * rate - image scale
 * transform - i guess sort of a fancy align, idk actually
 * judgements - array of alternating judgement images and timings, center is 0 and image between specified timings is used.
-> Note: if you use custom timings.lua then different judgement might appear as worst, for example bad instead of miss, tweak the skin as needed.
-Also default soundsphere miss window is 160ms.
+_Note: if you use custom timings.lua then different judgement might appear as worst, for example bad instead of miss, tweak the skin as needed.
+Also default soundsphere miss window is 160ms._
+---
 ## Step 3: "Exporting" and troubleshooting
 To "export" the skin so the game can actually read the information from it, add `return noteskin` in the end and save the file.
 Now you can try the skin ingame and if it didn't crashed and works as intended then congrats, you did everything correctly.